-A new post from Shambhala Sun’s “Earth Dharma” blogger, Jill S. Schneiderman
+A new post from Lion Roar’s “Earth Dharma” blogger, Jill S. Schneiderman, about environmental resolutions to commit to this year.

 Among my favorite cartoons is one my mom gave me by the cartoonist and author of The Soul Support Book, Deb Koffman.
 Entitled “Sitting with Awareness,” in each of sixteen small square frames Koffman depicts a person sitting in lotus position wearing, what we call in my house “at–homes”– in other words sweatpants.
-(Click image at left to see it larger, or here to visit Koffman’s site — you’ll find the image under “Mindfulness Prints.”)
 Phrases beneath each frame taken together constitute the following poem.
 I sure can relate to it, and maybe you can too:

 I’m aware of my posture, I’m aware of my knees, I’m aware of my hands, I’m aware of a breeze.